 Featuring a two-tier conservatory roof, the overall impression is of height, light and grandeur.

-Do you need planning permission to build a conservatory?
+Do you need zoning or planning permission to build a conservatory?

 The recent brouhaha surrounding the Government’s proposed relaxation on planning has drawn attention to conservatories.
 According to Jonathan Hey of Westbury conservatories, planning rules and building regulations are often conflated.
 ‘Planning permission applies to the look and size of a structure, not it technical specifications.
 Like any extension, the conservatory will be subject to planning permission if it exceeds the permitted development area around a property.